START HERE →

 When shopping, also look for TB 117 on bean bag labels or manufacturer product information.
 TB 117-2013 compliance refers to the updated version of California Technical Bulletin 117, a fire safety regulation that sets flammability standards for upholstered furniture—including bean bags, couches, and mattresses.

 Originally enacted in 1975, TB 117 required foam and filling materials to resist an open flame.
-To meet that standard, manufacturers often added toxic chemical flame retardants—many of which are linked to cancer, hormone disruption, and neurological issues.
+To meet that standard, manufacturers often added chemical flame retardants—many of which have been associated with cancer, hormone disruption, and neurological effects in research.

 What Changed in 2013?